Orosius: Name

 While there is no doubt regarding his surname of Orosius, there are questions regarding the use of the name "Paulus".
 The problem is that it is not completely certain if he used this name or if he was simply called Orosius and whether Paulus has been added with the passing of time.
 This could have happened given that the initial "P" for "presbyter" (priest) was always placed next to his name, and over time this could have led to the confusion.

-However, this idea is flawed as authors writing immediately after Orosius's death use the name Paulus.
+However, this idea might be flawed as authors writing immediately after Orosius's death use the name Paulus.
 In fact, even Casimiro Torres Rodríguez, one of the main scholars of Orosius's life, indicates that Paulus might be his Christian name and Orosius his native name, a theory that cannot be entirely dismissed.

 Whatever the truth of the matter this subject has been widely studied and the most current theory is probably that of Pedro Martínez Cavero, another important Orosius scholar.